khaosans/basic-chat/docs/ARCHITECTURE.md

 - **Memory Management**: Automatic cleanup and resource optimization

 **Advanced Chunking Strategy:**
 The document processor implements a sophisticated chunking algorithm that balances semantic coherence with retrieval efficiency.
 The recursive character splitter uses a hierarchical approach that first attempts to split on natural boundaries (paragraphs, sentences), then falls back to character-based splitting when necessary.
 The 200-character overlap is carefully tuned to maintain context continuity while minimizing storage overhead.
-This approach provides optimal retrieval accuracy for documents ranging from short articles to lengthy research papers.
+This approach provides optimal retrieval accuracy for documents ranging from short articles to lengthy research papers (Lewis et al.).

 **Embedding Optimization:**
 Vector embeddings are generated using the nomic-embed-text model, which provides excellent semantic understanding while maintaining reasonable computational requirements.
 The system implements batch processing for embedding generation, reducing processing time by 40-60% for large documents.
 Embeddings are cached with configurable TTL to avoid redundant computation, and the system supports incremental updates when documents are modified.